The island is famous for its dramatic landscape and is one of the most popular hiking destinations in Scotland.

 Fairy Pools Hike

-The Fairy Pools Hike leads into the typical scenery of the Cuillin Mountains without having to climb difficult ascents.
+The Fairy Pools Hike provides access to the quintessential landscape of the Cuillin Mountains without requiring challenging uphill climbs.

-Winding path with boggy sections and river crossings on stepping-stones.
+A winding path with occasional boggy sections and river crossings on stepping-stones.

 Distance: 8 km